impresso/CLEF-HIPE-2020/_pages/datasets.md

 - and a version without: [link](https://files.ifi.uzh.ch/cl/siclemat/impresso/clef-hipe-2020/fasttext/fr-model-skipgram-300minc20-ws5-maxn-0.bin).

  Additionally to the binary models, we uploaded textual .vec formats.
 For all downloads visit [here](https://files.ifi.uzh.ch/cl/siclemat/impresso/clef-hipe-2020/fasttext/).

+For more information on fasttext and tutorials, visit [the fasttext website](https://fasttext.cc).

+##### flair contextualized string embeddings (aka. character embeddings)
+The preprocessing involves the following steps:

+ - lowercasing
+ - replacement of each digit by 0
+ - replacement of each newline by space

+Everything else was kept as in the original text (e.g. tokens of length 1).
+This is an example of the input to flair: ` in . the mer- chant's, family was lost sight of. it was doubtless destroyed more than a cen- tury ago. liut not so with tatty, the pet of the parsonage. abigail french, the minis- ter's daughter, w as born on the last day of may, 0000. she was eight years of age when she received this treasure. mrs`

+The amount for our our indomain training differs largely between languages:

+ - French taken from Swiss and Luxembourgish newspapers: 20G
+ - English taken from Chronicling America material: 1.1G
+ - German taken from Swiss and Luxembourgish newspapers: 8.5G

+Technical details: The embedding size for characters is 2048.
+We use flair 0.4.5 to compute the embeddings using a context of 250 characters, a batchsize of 400-600 (depending on the GPUs memory), 1 hidden layer, dropout of 0.1.
+See the [tutorial on language modeling](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_9_TRAINING_LM_EMBEDDINGS.md) for more information.

+For download, visit [link](https://files.ifi.uzh.ch/cl/siclemat/impresso/clef-hipe-2020/flair).
+You find the forward and backward model for each language in a separate directory:

+ - `best-lm.pt` contains the parameters you will use
+ - `loss.txt` contains the training logs (scores on the training and dev set)

+For more information on flair and tutorials on how to use flair embeddings, visit [the flair website](https://github.com/flairNLP/flair).

 ***We strongly encourage participants to also share any external resource they might use, during and/or after the evaluation campaign.***